The Area

 Vincenza

-Vincenza is another interesting city of the Veneto region.
+Vincenza is another city you cannot miss in the Veneto region.
 Dating back from around the 3rd Century BC, the city later became part of the Roman empire.
-The city was known for its agriculture, brickworks, marble quarry and wool industry, and was sited along the main trade route of the empire.
+The city was known for its agriculture, brickworks, marble quarry, and wool industry, and was sited along the main trade route of the empire.

 vineyards-vigneti-©-Giorgio-Zamboni